-NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for repeater type 2-O.
+NOTE: As the radiated immunity testing is defined in the frequency range 80 MHz to 6 GHz, there is no exclusion band defined for NCR type 2-O.

 Where the values of ΔfRIexclusion are defined in table 4.4-2.